 - Next, a fine mist is sprayed on hair and as the solvent evaporates it leaves behind a stiff layer of polymers to keep hair in place.

 The US Food and Drug Administration (FDA) has banned two propellants due to health and environmental concerns.
 Yet, the FDA warns many hair sprays still contain flammable propellants and solvents.

 And if that doesn’t have you concerned, how about the damaging effects of hair spray made with alcohols such as Cetearyl, Cetyl, and Stearyl.
 Each can dry out hair and irritate the scalp.

 This post contains some affiliate links for your convenience.
 Read the full disclosure policy.

 So, Who Wouldn’t Be Curious About Natural DIY Hair Spray?

 However, finding a homemade hair spray recipe that works and doesn’t contain alcohol is a challenge.
 But, one that I successfully met!
-Turns out making homemade hair spray without alcohol is much easier than I expected.
+It turns out making homemade zero waste hair spray without alcohol is much easier than I expected.

 In fact, adding essential oils into your hair care regimen can go a long way to help ensure a healthy scalp and strong hair.
-Grab a printable essential oil for hair reference guide and more in the Life-n-Reflection Resource Library.
+Grab a printable essential oil hair care reference guide and more in the Simple Living Library.

 Which Essential Oils are Best for Homemade Hair Spray?

-The king of oils for hair, rosemary is popular in hair products for improving dry, thinning, frizzy hair and boosting volume.
+The king of oils for hair, rosemary is popular in hair products to improve dry, thinning, frizzy hair and boost volume.
 And rosemary’s invigorating, woodsy scent freshens hair.